HyDROSLab/NPET-Study/README.md

 - **NPET_vs_C2020_Ensembles_at_Locations.m** - Generates ensemble data with NPET and the C2020 method for the four specific locations selected in this study.

-- **npet_ensembles_for_perturbed_scenarios.m** - Generates ensemble data with NPET with the specifc pertuebed scenario of the OSE (100-km, 321 degrees) for the four specific locations selected in this study.
+- **npet_ensembles_for_perturbed_scenarios.m** - Generates ensemble data with NPET with the specifc perturbed scenario of the OSE (100-km, 321 degrees) for the four specific locations selected in this study.

 - **npet_ensembles_for_hrrr_forecasts.m** - Generates ensemble data with NPET for the simulation using HRRR data as input for the four specific locations selected in this study.